 The school now known as Werribee Higher Elementary School continued until September 8, 1959, when the new High School in Duncan's Road opened.
 Conditions at the school again became very poor.
 During the post World War II period extra classrooms had been provided.
 These portable classrooms fell into disrepair, the toilet amenities were almost beyond description and the school was suffering from years of bureaucratic neglect.

-During 2009 we also redeveloped our oval with a synthetic surface and fitness stations were installed around the perimeter in 2010.
-Extensive work to our school playgrounds was undertaken in conjunction with the BER gymnasium building project in 2011.
+During 2009 the oval was redeveloped with a synthetic surface and fitness stations installed around the perimeter in 2010.
+Extensive work to the school playgrounds was undertaken in conjunction with the BER gymnasium building project in 2011.
 This included installation of:

 - An undercover eating/passive learning area,

 - A dome climbing frame next to the undercover area,

 - A senior adventure playground adjacent to the WELS facility,

 - Synthetic turf in the areas surrounding or approaching the gymnasium,

 - Garden beds and pavement between the administration building and gym complex,